hivemq/helm-charts/examples/README.md

 ### [hivemq-platform](./hivemq-platform)

-Examples on how to deploy HiveMQ Platform clusters with the HiveMQ Platform Operator
+Examples on how to deploy HiveMQ Platform clusters with the HiveMQ Platform Operator.

+See the [Install HiveMQ Platform with Helm](https://docs.hivemq.com/hivemq-platform-operator/configuration.html#install-platform-with-helm) section for more information.

 ### [hivemq-operator](./hivemq-operator)

-Examples for the legacy HiveMQ Operator chart
+Examples for the legacy HiveMQ Operator chart.

+See the [HiveMQ Helm Charts](https://docs.hivemq.com/hivemq-operator/deploying.html#helm-chart) section for more information.

 ### [hivemq-swarm](./hivemq-swarm)

-Includes an example about how to use and install a Prometheus ServiceMonitor along with a custom Grafana dashboard through a ConfigMap for the HiveMQ Swarm chart

-## Documentation
+Examples for the HiveMQ Swam chart, including examples for Prometheus and Grafana monitoring.

-See the [HiveMQ Kubernetes documentation](https://docs.hivemq.com/hivemq-platform-operator/introduction.html) for more detailed information.
+See the [Run HiveMQ Swarm on Kubernetes](https://docs.hivemq.com/hivemq-swarm/latest/clustering.html#deploy-on-k8s) section for more information.